-Using an initial workshop to understand their issues and current state, as well as their vision & where they wanted to go, Changing Social developed a strategy & detailed plan to support their vision using our knowledge of adoption of Teams and working out specific issues for Suffolk, such as ways in which they could re-ignite their Digital Stars programme to become Digital Champions for Teams.
+Using an initial workshop to understand their issues and current state as well as their vision & where they wanted to go, Changing Social developed a strategy and detailed plan to support their vision using our knowledge of adoption of Teams and working out specific issues for Suffolk, such as ways in which they could re-ignite their Digital Stars programme to become Digital Champions for Teams.

 Part of the plan included upskilling users on Live Events, by running a large webinar to help people run their own Live Events.

 Suffolk CC has had a long and successful history of remote working and enabling flexible working so were keen to take this further with Teams.

 Their usage of Teams increased by 1,000% overnight due to Covid-19, with their remote workers jumping from 800 to 5,000, and they now have on average 1,700 meetings taking place every day.

 Simon said, “People were having to adapt to a new way of working, but by using CS’ expertise as a sounding board, they have embraced the changes very quickly.
 With the new delivery of Teams, we were able to stream the first County Councils meeting to the local citizens.”